mariodavid/jmix-wizard/README.md

 </wizard:wizard>
 ```

-The Wizard as well as its Tabs have the same attributes available as the ones from the `TabSheet` component of CUBA, as the Wizard component is just a specialized version of the `TabSheet`  component.
+The Wizard as well as its Tabs have the same attributes available as the ones from the `TabSheet` component of Jmix, as the Wizard component is just a specialized version of the `TabSheet`  component.

 The Wizard has particular subscription methods, that can be used in order to programmatically interact with
 the Wizard component.
 Here is an example of those: